 please let us know as soon as possible so we can share experiences and potential solutions across our membership.

-Aside from university-specific measures, the Swiss National Science Foundation, a major national contributor to mid-level staff activities and salaries, has also adopted specific measures to deal with this crisis.
+, the Swiss National Science Foundation, a major national contributor to mid-level staff activities and salaries, has also adopted specific measures to deal with this crisis.

 Swissuniversities, the umbrella association of Swiss higher education institutions, has listed dedicated webpages from the different universities regarding measures and strongly supported a call to publishers to make relevant research accessible.

 There is much anxiety and at times confusion as to what the future holds.
 We’ll do our best to inform you and support you whenever possible.
 Most importantly, we wish you all the best in these trying times and look forward to your news and communications.